rapmed/CTA-deface/README.md

 # How to use it

-Here is a minimalistic example of how you can use CTA-DEFACE. (the code will be added soon)
+Here is an example of how you can use CTA-DEFACE. (the code will be added soon)

 ```bash
 python run_CTA-DEFACE.py -i <INPUT_FOLDER> -o <OUTPUT_FOLDER>